Abiy/distGatling/README.md

 ---

-### Track the progress of a distributed simulation task on the cluster
+### Track the progress of a distributed simulation task on the cluster, after all the distributed tasks complete a button will appear on this page to allow you generate and view the gatling report
 ![Alt text](images/running_simulation_job.png "Track task progress")
 <!-- <img src="/images/running_simulation_job.png" width="700" height="400" alt="Track progress"/> -->